underscoreio/essential-scala/src/pages/collections/seq.md

 ### Importing Collections and Other Libraries

 The `Seq` and `List` types are so ubiquitous in Scala that they are made automatically available at all times.
-Other collections like `Vector` and `Queue` have to be brought into scope manually.
+Other collections like `Stack` and `Queue` have to be brought into scope manually.

 The main collections package is called `scala.collection.immutable`.
 We can import specific collections from this package as follows: